Stormont’s top challenge is ‘severe underfunding of public services’ – O’Neill

 Michelle O’Neill conceded that relations within the Executive, comprised of four different political parties, are “difficult and complex” but insisted the “greatest challenge is the severe underfunding of our public services”.

-She accused the Labour Government of not keeping its promise of a “new dawn”, and instead “continuing along a similar path” as the Conservatives.
+She accused the Labour Government of not keeping its promise of a “new dawn”, and instead “continuing along a similar path” as the Conservatives, and reiterated her call for a border poll.

+In his New Year message, DUP leader Gavin Robinson said Northern Ireland “stands at a juncture” and urged the choosing of “common sense over ideology”.

+Mr Robinson said: “The Democratic Unionist Party is unashamedly focused on making Northern Ireland work … that is where government effort should be directed, not towards performative politics or endless divisive border poll agitation with a random date that has moved from 2016 to 2030 to 2036 like the proverbial goalposts.”

 Recent months saw the Northern Ireland Executive struggle to find the cash to deliver pay parity with colleagues in the rest of the UK for healthcare workers, teachers and police staff.